Course Info / Syllabus

 An email was sent to your wright.edu account inviting you to join an AWS Academy Course for this class.

 Wherever your lab instructions state that the exercise must be completed in your instance, it must be completed in your instance.
+If a lab or lab section explicitly states that you must work in your AWS environment, do so.
+There will be a biweekly check to make sure you are using the AWS environment to try out commands and perform work.

 Part 2 - Bits of permissions

 For each command below, write a verbose description of what it does.
+Then, assess whether or not the command as given is “good” and give an explanation to defend your stance.

 Sample: